In this week’s post we’re going to be looking at how the YouTube algorithm works to sort the results you see when using their search engine.

 Obviously there won’t be any specifics or hard computer science in this post as the actual algorithm is a very closely guarded secret.

-The first thing you need to understand is that when a person enters a search term YouTube wants to return results which are both relevant to the search query and high quality, well, at least not rubbish or spam.
+The first thing you need to understand is that when a person enters a search term YouTube wants to return results that are both relevant to the search query and high quality, well, at least not rubbish or spam.

 So how does YouTube know whether a video is relevant to a query?